bbe2/Blog/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 mid Aug -   goal: going to build production models of different sorts in AWS-Sagemaker
-            Aspiration: I want to have a personal video drones that go around with you taking video
+            Aspiration: have personal video drones as common companions doing interesting things.
-            not sure how to parse video to small start\stop sections but hope to figure out with Alexa
+                        not sure how to parse video to small start\stop sections; hope to figure out with Alexa
             ---------
             really like the Data Science lab builder position at https://www.codecademy.com/about
             contact from DaveP - Zhou is contact from NY R conference